Satisfactory Academic Progress (SAP) Form

 Satisfactory Academic Progress (SAP) is measured at the end of the Spring semester each academic year.
 Your financial aid eligibility for the upcoming award year is based on the outcome of that measurement.
 All students applying for federal aid must be meeting SAP regardless of being financial aid recipients to be eligible Title IV funding.

-SAP is based on three concepts
+SAP is measured on three standards: Qualitative, Pace & Timeframe